jwallbridge/simplicialnlp/notes-background.md

 corpus is then added to the real bitext in order to train a final system that will translate from the source to the target language.

+In a similar spirit to back-translation is dual learning (Cheng et al)(He et al).
+See also the most recent Extracts.pdf.
+These methods can also be combined.
+However, we want to isolate the contribution from the simplicial block.
+Therefore I suggest not chasing SOTA results and simply demonstrate the performance increase due to simplicial attention all else being equal, ie. simply improve the above BLEU scores.

 ## Data and pre-preprocessing

 * https://github.com/pytorch/fairseq/tree/master/examples/translation